-4-week rotation.
 The student will be able to develop skills in the Orthopedic Surgery Department by examining and supporting the residents and faculty.
 The student will be able to make use of the outpatient clinic, emergency room, ambulatory surgery, and the main operating room.
 To show students to the field of orthopedics and it's various subspecialties and research opportunities.
 To demonstrate a general feel for the training involved in Orthopedics.
 To show basic orthopedic skills such as x-ray interpretation, splinting and casting techniques, suturing techniques, physical exam.
 To extend the student knowledge of anatomy as it applies to musculoskeletal conditions, and to introduce student to orthopedic treatments and the medical decision making process.
-Specialty Area(s): Orthopedics; Surgery.